Found a bee and not sure what to do?

 What if I have found a bee that is hardly moving.
 The weather is fine and dry.
 What should I do?

 In this case, it is usually best to leave it alone.
 It is possible you may have found a bee that has an internal parasite that is not visible to you, and it may die a natural death.
 On the other hand, it may simply be resting!
-You could offer a little sugar water on a spoon.
+See my page Do bees sleep?

 I have found a bumblebee with lots of mites on its body.
 What should I do?

 Bumblebees can often cope with a few mites, and indeed, you may witness one foraging among flowers regardless of the mites sitting on its thorax.
 In this case, leave the bumblebee alone.
 However, if a bumblebee has many mites, AND is barely moving, you can attempt to help it.
 Use a VERY fine, child's paint brush, or, take a clean facial tissue or piece of kitchen towel, and twist the end until you have made a fine point.
 Dampen the tissue slightly, and use this to flick the mites off the bumblebee.
 Please be very gentle.

 What if I want to feed the bees?

 If you want to feed the bees, the best way is to provide bee plants that are rich in nectar and pollen, and are not poisoned with insecticides.

 Please do not capture bees, purely in order to see if it will allow you to feed it.
 (I hear stories of this – it isn’t helping the bees, it is simply preventing them feeding in a natural way on the things they need, which include the different pollens and nectars from a variety of flowers).

 Of those who buy bumblebee houses, I would think that most if not all of them, have done so because they wish to help the bees.

 However, I have heard of bee houses – particularly bumblebee houses - for sale, with instructions to capture queens, and feed them sugar water for a while in order to persuade them to make a nest in the bee house.